The 20 Best DICER1 Syndrome Doctors Near Me in Stanford, CA

 Offers Telehealth

-John Gahagan is a General Surgeon in Stanford, California.
+John Gahagan is a General Surgeon practicing medicine in Stanford, California.
 Dr. Gahagan is rated as an Experienced provider by MediFind in the treatment of DICER1 Syndrome.
-His top areas of expertise are Familial Colorectal Cancer, Anal Fissure, Proctitis, Ileostomy, and Gallbladder Removal.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Familial Colorectal Cancer, Anal Fissure, Proctitis, Ileostomy, and Gallbladder Removal.

 Experienced in DICER1 Syndrome